 - 600mm away from screening (e.g. trellis and foliage) that does not form part of the boundary.

-In addition to this, you should also factor in access for the delivery driver.
-This is to ensure they can safely deliver the parts, as well as being able to refuel when your supply is running low.
+In addition to these guidelines, you should also factor in access for your delivery driver.
+Doing so will ensure they can safely deliver your oil tank parts and refuel your tank whenever your supply is running low.

 How much heating oil do I need?

-1,000 litres can typically last for up to one year, but this can depend on several factors, including:
+1,000 litres of heating oil can typically last for up to one year, but this can depend on several factors, including:

 - Your house size

 - How efficient your boiler is